supercid/php-obfuscator/README.md

 ### Samples

 The `samples/` directory contains some example code.
 They have been generated using default configuration, but white spaces are left in place for clarity.
+The samples only demonstrate the obfuscation techniques, thus may not be runnable.

 ### Limitations